BLUF (communication)

-BLUF (bottom line up front) is the practice of beginning a message with its key information (the "bottom line").
+Bottom line up front, or BLUF, is the practice of beginning a message with its key information (the "bottom line").
 This provides the reader with the most important information first.
 By extension, that information is also called a BLUF.
-It differs from an abstract or executive summary in that it is simpler and more concise, similar to a thesis statement, and it resembles the inverted pyramid practice in journalism.
+It differs from an abstract or executive summary in that it is simpler and more concise, similar to a thesis statement, and it resembles the inverted pyramid practice in journalism and the so-called “deductive” presentation of information, in which conclusions precede the material that justifies them, in contrast to “inductive” presentation, which lays out arguments before the conclusions drawn from them.

 BLUF is a standard in U.S. military communication whose aim is to make military messages precise and powerful.
 It differs from an older, more-traditional style in which conclusions and recommendations are included at the end, following the arguments and considerations of facts.
 The BLUF concept is not exclusive to writing since it can also be used in conversations and interviews.

 Purpose

 BLUF is used for effective communication.
-It helps manage a reader's load as most readers' priority is to get through all text or copy quickly and efficiently.
-This way, the reader can grasp the main idea or the whole thought of a write-up fast.
+Studies show that organizations with effective communications produced a 47% greater return to shareholders over five years.
+BLUF aims to enable the receiver of a message to make faster decisions, especially for people who are busy, time-constrained, or overloaded with lots of information.
+BLUF helps manage a reader's load as most readers' priority is to get through all text or copy quickly and efficiently.
+This way, the reader can grasp the main idea or the whole thought of a write-up.
 The BLUF approach can help writers better organize their thoughts by starting with the big idea that they want to convey.
-For writers, there is nothing wrong with announcing the BLUF convention while the article is in draft form.
-Doing so might give the author a sense of clarity because the essay’s purpose is stated early on, and having it written out can keep the writer on task.
+For writers, announcing the BLUF convention while the article is in draft form might give the author a sense of clarity because the essay's purpose is stated early on, and having it written out can keep the writer on task.

 BLUF communications place the main point of a message at the beginning and then follow it up with the context.
 In addition, it is used to enforce speed and clarity in delivering reports and emails.
 It is followed by essential background information that summarizes or enumerates the considerations (events or prior decisions) that led to the bottom line.